-Robert Marmion (died 1218), the 6th Baron of Tamworth, an English nobleman, an itinerant justice and was reputed to have been the King's Champion.
-He claimed descendancy from the lords of Fontenay le Marmion in Normandy, hereditary champions of the Dukes of Normandy.
-"Robert de Marmyon, Lord of Fonteney, obtained from his royal master, not long after the battle of Hastings, a grant of the manors of Tamworth, co.
+Robert Marmion (died 1218), the 6th Baron of Tamworth, was an English nobleman, an itinerant justice and was reputed to have been the King's Champion."The chiefs of this great house are stated to have been hereditary champions to the Dukes of Normandy, prior to the Conquest of England: certain it is, that Robert de Marmyon, Lord of Fonteney, Robert de Marmyon, Lord of Fonteney, obtained from his royal master, not long after the battle of Hastings, a grant of the manors of Tamworth, co.
 Warwick, and Scivelsby, co.
 Lincoln, the latter to be held 'by service of performing the office of champion at the King's Coronation.' "

 Early History of the Marmon family

-Another 181 words (13 lines of text) covering the years 1066, 1425, 1489, 1603, 1639, 1449 and 1302 are included under the topic Early Marmon History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Marmon research.
+Another 91 words (6 lines of text) covering the years 1066, 1425, 1489, 1603, 1639, 1449 and 1302 are included under the topic Early Marmon History in all our PDF Extended History products and printed products wherever possible.

 Marmon Spelling Variations

+Before the advent of the printing press and the first dictionaries, the English language was not standardized.
+Sound was what guided spelling in the Middle Ages, so one person's name was often recorded under several variations during a single lifetime.
 Spelling variations were common, even among the names of the most literate people.
 Known variations of the Marmon family name include Marmion, Marmyon, Merryman, Merriman and others.

 Early Notables of the Marmon family (pre 1700)

 Outstanding amongst the family at this time was Baron Marmyon of Tamworth, Simon Marmion (c.
-1425-1489), a French or Burgundian Early Netherlandish painter of panels and illuminated manuscript; Shackerley [Shakerley, Shakerly, Schackerley] Marmion [Marmyon, Marmyun, or Mermion](1603-1639), an...
+1425-1489), a French or Burgundian Early Netherlandish painter of panels and illuminated manuscript.

-Another 37 words (3 lines of text) are included under the topic Early Marmon Notables in all our PDF Extended History products and printed products wherever possible.
+Another 39 words (3 lines of text) are included under the topic Early Marmon Notables in all our PDF Extended History products and printed products wherever possible.